-Lake Mead National Park in Nevada, my first encounter, was an unexpected astonishing surprise in the eyes of this explorer.
-From what I had heard, Lake Mead National Park seemed to be a place for recreational boating with a few short trails sandwiched between the bordering mountains and the lake.
+Lake Mead National Recreation Area in Nevada, my first encounter, was an unexpected astonishing surprise in the eyes of this explorer.
+From what I had heard, Lake Mead National Recreation Area seemed to be a place for recreational boating with a few short trails sandwiched between the bordering mountains and the lake.
 I had not expected to see any large untouched wilderness areas to rival places like the Mt.
 Charleston Wilderness, the La Madre Mountains Wilderness and the Sheep Range.
-However, I thought I’d give Lake Mead National Park a chance and travel the main driving route that skirted the lake, Northshore Road and look around from a wilderness perspective.
+However, I thought I’d give Lake Mead National Recreation Area a chance and travel the main driving route that skirted the lake, Northshore Road and look around from a wilderness perspective.
 I found there are huge untouched wilderness areas along that route that spans the Nevada side of Lake Mead.
 Among these are The Muddy Mountains Wilderness (1/3rd the size of Rhode Island), The Jimbalnan Wilderness and the Pinto Valley Wilderness.
 There are numerous high points in these wilderness areas from which the views should be incredible along with a lot of exploring to do along the way.
-The routes could easily be in the 10-20 or more distance range.
+The routes could easily be in the 10-20-mile or more distance range.

-My perspective on Lake Mead National Park will be to integrate both earth and water into the larger, continuous wilderness landscape around the greater Las Vegas area.
-Often these wilderness areas are seen and describes as a patchwork of small areas each enclosed within a boundary managed by a particular entity.
+My perspective on Lake Mead National Recreation Area will be to integrate both earth and water into the larger, continuous wilderness landscape around the greater Las Vegas area.
+Often these wilderness areas are seen and described as a patchwork of small areas each enclosed within a boundary managed by a particular entity.
 However, all boundaries are artificial and I like to see the entire wilderness as a unified whole.
 There are no lines out there.
 The lines exist only on maps.
 As we explore, we’ll first look at the landscape and identify natural high points from which to get a larger perspective.
 Then we’ll explore those high points along with the routes to the top.
 Finally, we’ll connect the dots to recognize the entire wilderness from any one high point.

 Our overview adventure begins at the East entrance to Valley of Fire State Park.
 From here you can see to the South and West the expanse of the Northern ridge system of the Muddy Mountains and the Muddy Mountains Wilderness.
-Following a short 1-mile drive take a right at the Northern entrance of Lake Mead National Park and head South on Northshore Road.
+Following a short 1-mile drive take a right at the Northern entrance of Lake Mead National Recreation Area and head South on Northshore Road.
 We’ll note landmarks by the mile markers on Northshore Road which begins at mile 45.1 and ends towards Hoover Dam at mile 0.
 You’re now traveling between the Overton Arm of Lake Mead on your left, and the Muddy Mountains Wilderness on your right.
 As you round the corner, you’re looking at the Northeastern edge of the Muddy Mountains Wilderness.
 This area is pretty well broken up by small canyons and washes, often referred to as “bad lands”.

 Around mile 42 we cross a larger canyon that looks strangely familiar.
 This is the same canyon that empties Valley of Fire Wash into the Overton Arm of Lake Mead after passing through the Charlie’s Spring location.